7RU7H/Archive/Tools/C2/Sliver/TALK-Pwning-the-Domain-With-Sliver-Framework.md

 impacket-addcomputer $domain.$tld/$username -computer-name '$cpName' -computer-pass 'P@ssword1' -dc-ip $DSTdcIP
 ```

 Use [[Krbrelayup]] to Privilege Escalate *not* Lateral movement; we are on DC coercing the LDAP server to abuse `msDS-AllowedToActOnBehalfofotherIdentity` (fancy way of saying Resource based Constrained Delegation) - the machine can write to its own `msDS-AllowedToActOnBehalfofotherIdentity` and update this to want we want.
-Use `checkPort.exe` to get the correct port: [gist Tothi - No-Fix Local Privilege Escalation from low-priviliged domain user to local system on domain-joined computers.](https://gist.github.com/tothi/bf6c59d6de5d0c9710f23dae5750c4b9)
+Use `checkPort.exe` to get the correct port: [gist Tothi - No-Fix Local Privilege Escalation from low-privileged domain user to local system on domain-joined computers.](https://gist.github.com/tothi/bf6c59d6de5d0c9710f23dae5750c4b9)
 ```go
 // Use relay to resource constrained delegation - valuable to know this
 // Other is shadowprint